Smart tags

 Smart tags in the Children module return children in the results.
 In this module, you can add conditions based on a child's data in the Children module and other modules (see the Module selector shown below):

-Smart tags in the Giving module return givers in the results - both givers in the Address Book and those not in the Address Book.
+Smart tags in the Giving module return givers in the results, including both those in the Address Book and those not in the Address Book.
 In this module, you can add conditions based on a giver's data in the Giving module only (see the Module selector shown below):

 In all three modules, each condition's Module has a range of Options to choose from - the options are the various fields of data within that module that you can query.
-For example, for a smart tag in the Address Book, the conditions for the Address Book Module include options for fields like a contact's sex, age and postcode, but you can also query a contact's Tags, Key Dates, Custom Fields and their communication options and privacy settings.
+For example, for a smart tag in the Address Book, the conditions for the Address Book Module include options for fields such as a contact's sex, age, and postcode.
+Additionally, you can query a contact's Tags, Key Dates, Custom Fields, and their communication options and privacy settings.

 Top Tip!